Coronavirus: Instructions from the Swiss government

 On March 17, the Federal Council (Switzerland's executive body) issued a recommendation for all residents to stay at home, especially the sick and elderly.

-Excepted are: Residents who must go to their place of work, or cannot work from home, people who must see their doctor or pick up medications at a pharmacy, or provide assistance to someone in need, or to purchase food or other essential household supplies.
+Exceptions are: residents who must go to their place of work or cannot work from home, people who must see their doctor or pick up medication at a pharmacy, those who are providing assistance to someone in need, or those who need to purchase food or other essential household supplies.

 All rights reserved.
 The content of the website by swissinfo.ch is copyrighted.
 It is intended for private use only.
 Any other use of the website content beyond the use stipulated above, particularly the distribution, modification, transmission, storage and copying requires prior written consent of swissinfo.ch.
 Should you be interested in any such use of the website content, please contact us via contact@swissinfo.ch.